-The following highlights material business developments in our business during the fiscal year ended December 31, 2021 and during the first quarter ended March 31, 2022:
+The following highlights material business developments in our business during the fiscal year ended December 31, 2021 and during the second quarter ended June 30, 2022:

-- · On February 17, 2021, we announced that we have grown our business from four stock keeping units (SKUs) to 25 SKUs with Toolstation, a Netherlands based company with over 60 stores in the Netherlands, Belgium and Luxembourg and one of the highly respected single-source suppliers of tools, accessories, and building products for professionals and serious do-it-yourselfers.
-These SKUs include current ranges of ToughBuilt's steel sawhorse line, soft-sided tool storage, and kneepads and have been slotted for immediate placement in all stores and in Toolstation's catalog; - In November 2021, we launched two new product lines, ToughBuilt lasers and levels, and fully integrated with our mobile application, ToughBuilt Connect, allowing professional and DIY builders to quickly measure rooms, seamlessly upload information to a smartphone, and create shareable information with the touch of a button; - In December 2021, we launched a new product line, the ToughBuilt Workbench, available for purchase across our strategic global partners and buying groups servicing over 14,400 stores worldwide; - · In August 2021, we launched a new product line, the ToughBuilt utility knives; - · In September 2021, we launched ToughBuilt Brazil;
+- On February 17, 2021, we announced that we have grown our business from four stock keeping units (SKUs) to 25 SKUs with Toolstation, a Netherlands based company with over 60 stores in the Netherlands, Belgium and Luxembourg and one of the highly respected single-source suppliers of tools, accessories, and building products for professionals and serious do-it-yourselfers.
+These SKUs include current ranges of ToughBuilt's steel sawhorse line, soft-sided tool storage, and kneepads and have been slotted for immediate placement in all stores and in Toolstation's catalog; - In November 2021, we launched two new product lines, ToughBuilt lasers and levels, and fully integrated with our mobile application, ToughBuilt Connect, allowing professional and DIY builders to quickly measure rooms, seamlessly upload information to a smartphone, and create shareable information with the touch of a button: - · In December 2021, we launched a new product line, the ToughBuilt Workbench, available for purchase across our strategic global partners and buying groups servicing over 14,400 stores worldwide: - · In August 2021, we launched a new product line, the ToughBuilt utility knives; - · In September 2021, we launched ToughBuilt Brazil;

-- · In 2021, our total revenues, net of allowances, totaled approximately \$70.0 million as compared to approximately \$39.4 million in 2020, including a 71% increase in online sales through Amazon.com from \$7 million for 2020 to \$12 million for 2021; and - Since the beginning of 2021, we have raised a total of approximately \$87.5 million in net proceeds in registered equity offerings
+- In 2021, our total revenues, net of allowances, totaled approximately \$70.0 million as compared to approximately \$39.4 million in 2020, including a 71% increase in online sales through Amazon.com from \$7 million for 2020 to \$12 million for 2021: and - We have raised a total of approximately \$96.4 million in gross proceeds in registered and unregistered equity offerings. - We received a total of \$2.9 million in gross proceeds from warrant exercises.